 Climate Action Small Group

-Led by Leslie Martin
+Led by Siana Goodwin

 We are geared toward action: engaging all generations to make climate-friendly changes at Mount Zion and to connect with Jewish and interfaith climate groups doing congregational work and working for change in the broader community.
 The group meets once a month on Sundays via Zoom.

-Learn more or contact Leslie Martin →
+Learn more or contact Siana Goodwin →

-Conscious Aging Women’s Circle (for women 55+)
+Conscious Aging Women’s Circle (Ages 55+)

 Led by Joni Abramson

 I hope you will join me for a Women's Circle to explore the complex process of aging.
 We will explore the challenges and opportunities of aging.
-We will support each other as we share laughter, tears and new insights for this next stage in our lives
+We will support each other as we share laughter, tears and new insights for this next stage in our lives.

 Learn more or contact Joni Abramson →

-Led by Bruce Matza
+Led by Laurel Hood

-Learn more or contact Bruce Matza →
+Learn more or contact Laurel Hood →

 Israel Book Club